SGiaccobasso/axelar-its/README.md

 - Tailwind
 - Framer Motion
 - React Query
+- Viem

 ## Deployment

-The Axelar ITS application is deployed and accessible [here](https://axelar-bridge-app.vercel.app/).
+The Axelar ITS application is deployed and accessible [here](https://axelar-its.vercel.app/).